NorthStarUAS/ImageAnalysis/scripts/README.md

   video when the camera hasn't moved much from one frame to the next.)
   Star may be worth trying for outdoor natural environments when processing one frame to the next.

+  Important note: sometimes less is more!
+Processing the images at scaled resoltuions can often be beneficial.
+Feature detectors work (roughly) in pixel space so using a 6000x4000 image means most of your features will be itty bitty.
+Using a 600x400 image means most of your features will be larger items and perhaps more import and real.
+Feature matching can get lost in the noise if you are matching outdoor natural environments at extreme full resolution.

+  Ultimately there needs to be a balance ... too high of a resolution/scaling can introduce too many small indistinguishable features (think clumps of grass, tree leaves, corn leaves, etc.)
+  But scaling the images down too much leads to not enough good features.
+The exact amount of scaling probably depends on the camera, lens, altitude, and subject matter.

 # 4. Feature Matching